 Disrupt.
 Vote.
 Disrupt.
 T-Shirts

-We have handed out hundreds of t-shirts at many of our voter information booth events and rallies we attend.
-If you would like one and in live in Sioux City, Iowa City or Des Moines, email to cordinate pickup.
+We handed out hundreds of t-shirts at many of our voter information booth events and rallies we attended and organized.

 PPE Voter Kits for In-Person Voting

-We put together hundreds of kits and gave them away at our voter info booths and events we attend.
-The kits contain a mask, sanitizer, boxed water, poncho, notebook, KIND bar, pen, pencil, stickers and an ACLU Iowa Voting Rights Pamphlet that are held in a personalized Great Plains Action Society drawstring backpack that says "Infiltrate the System.
+We put together hundreds of kits and gave them away at our voter info booths.
+The kits contained a mask, sanitizer, boxed water, poncho, notebook, KIND bar, pen, pencil, stickers and an ACLU Iowa Voting Rights Pamphlet--all in a Great Plains Action Society drawstring backpack with the tag line, "Infiltrate the System.
 Vote."

 Voter Information Booths

-Our voter information booths have become a regular feature at events in Sioux City, Des Moines and Iowa City.
-We have felon voting rights info, Iowa voting info, paper registration, a QR code for safe online registration, t-shirts and PPE voter kits and much more.
+Our voter information booths were a regular feature at events we organized and attended in Sioux City, Des Moines and Iowa City.
+We had Iowa voting info, paper registration forms, a QR code for safe online registration, t-shirts, PPE voter kits and much more.

-Our yard and window signs on climate and racism are in yards and windows across Iowa City and Des Moines. #yourvotematters
+Our yard and window signs on climate and racism were in yards and windows across Iowa City and Des Moines. #yourvotematters

 Riverland Native Voter zines offer voter education and encourage BIPOC voter registration.